stuartlynne/uussh/README-uussh.txt

         ruussh
         uussh

-are used to send a directory to another system via ssh, run a command and return the resulting files.
+Are used to send a directory to another system via ssh, run a command and return the resulting files.

+The original use case was to allow for signing driver files.
+While the Windows DDK tools work reasonably well in Wine under Linux, allowing drivers to be easily built, getting them signed with the SignTool utility was problematical as there are various missing DLL's or unimplemented entry points.

+These programs allowed the driver kit to be assembled in Linux, and then sent to a local Windows system (with Cygwin openssh installed) where a short script would run SignTool.
+The modified files are then sent back.:x

 Usage: ruussh inputdir outputdir user@remote command arg1 arg2 ....